yongyizang/BachDuet-WebGUI/README.md

 - Migrate old code into the project. functions: global ticks (timer), keyboard entry event.
 - Try to integrate Vuex for global status management of the `piano-state` map.
 - Implement a new view, "Internal Mode," with capability of playing with only computer keyboard.
 Restrict the on-screen keyboard with 2 octaves in this mode.
 Handle the change by a new url: `/internal-mode`.
 If there's no midi device detected, auto prompt user to use internal mode.
+- Phone view support.
+Add a router page for diversion, get clientWindowHeight and its width, then diverse into different urls.
+If it's a phone, then prompt for turning to landscape with special need for bigger keys on keyboard.
+Don't display the piano roll in this mode.

 ## How to run?